Liberty Bell: American Revolution

-Despite the legends that have grown up about the Liberty Bell, it did not ring on July 4, 1776 (at least not for any reason connected with independence) since no public announcement was made of the Declaration of Independence until four days later, on July 8, 1776.
-When the Declaration was publicly read for the first time in Philadelphia, on July 8, 1776, there was a ringing of bells.
-While there is no contemporary account of Liberty Bell ringing, most authorities agree that it was among the bells that rang.
+Despite the legend that the Liberty Bell rang following the unanimous adoption of the Declaration of Independence by the Second Continental Congress on July 4, 1776, there is no evidence to support that, and it is unlikely since the first public readings of the Declaration of Independence were not until four days later, on July 8, 1776.
+There is historical documentation that when the Declaration was read publicly in Philadelphia, bells around the city were rung in commemoration.
+While the Liberty Bell is not specifically referenced, most historical authorities agree that it was likely among the bells that rang that day.
 However, there is some chance that the poor condition of the State House bell tower prevented the bell from ringing.
-According to John C. Paige, who wrote a historical study of the bell for the National Park Service, "We do not know whether or not the steeple was still strong enough to permit the State House bell to ring on this day.
+According to John C. Paige, who wrote a historical study of the Liberty Bell for the National Park Service, "We do not know whether or not the steeple was still strong enough to permit the State House bell to ring on this day.
 If it could possibly be rung, we can assume it was.
 Whether or not it did, it has come to symbolize all of the bells throughout the United States which proclaimed Independence."

-If the bell was rung, it would have been most likely rung by Andrew McNair, who was the doorkeeper both of the Assembly and of the Congress, and was responsible for ringing the bell.
-As McNair was absent on two unspecified days between April and November, it might have been rung by William Hurry, who succeeded him as doorkeeper for Congress.
+If the Liberty Bell was rung, it was most likely rung by Andrew McNair, the doorkeeper to the Assembly and the Continental Congress, who was responsible for the bell's ringing.
 Bells were also rung to celebrate the first anniversary of Independence on July 4, 1777.

-Hidden in Allentown (1777–1778)
+Hidden in Allentown

-After Washington's defeat at the Battle of Brandywine on September 11, 1777, the revolutionary capital of Philadelphia was defenseless, and the city prepared for what was seen as an inevitable British Army attack.
-Bells could easily be recast into munitions, and locals feared the Liberty Bell and other bells would meet this fate.
+As the American Revolutionary War intensified, delegates to the Second Continental Congress, colonial era city officials, and Philadelphia citizens were acutely aware that the British Army would likely recast the bell into munitions if they were able to find and secure it.
+On September 11, 1777, these concerns escalated after Washington and the Continental Army were defeated in the Battle of Brandywine, leaving the revolutionary capital of Philadelphia defenseless.
+The city urgently prepared for an inevitable British attack, and it subsequently fell under British occupation.
+Prior to the city's fall to the British, the Liberty Bell and other major bells in Philadelphia were hastily taken down from their towers, and sent by heavily guarded wagon train to Bethlehem and then to Zion German Reformed Church at 622 Hamilton Street in Allentown, Pennsylvania, then known as Northampton Towne.
+In Allentown, the Liberty Bell was hidden under the church's floor boards just as the British entered and began their occupation of Philadelphia.

-The bell was hastily taken down from the tower in September 1777, and sent by heavily guarded wagon train to Bethlehem and then to the Zion German Reformed Church in Northampton Town (present-day Allentown, Pennsylvania), where it was hidden under the church floor boards during the British occupation of Philadelphia.
-The bell remained hidden in Allentown for nine months until its return to Philadelphia in June 1778, following the British retreat from Philadelphia on June 18, 1778.
+The bell remained hidden in Allentown for nine months.
+In June 1778, following the British retreat from Philadelphia on June 18, 1778, it was returned.
 Upon the bell's return to Philadelphia, the steeple of the State House was in poor condition, and was subsequently torn down and restored.
-The bell was placed in storage until 1785 when it was again mounted for ringing.
+The bell was placed in storage until 1785, when it was again mounted for ringing.